 The arginine content of nuts may explain their metabolism-boosting effects—though, in a list of the top food sources of arginine, nuts don’t even make the top ten.

-This is video #6 in a seven-part series on the fascinating phenomenon of Solving the Mystery of the Missing Calories.
-I review the balance of evidence as to why nuts don’t tend to contribute to weight gain in Nuts and Obesity: The Weight of Evidence, introduced two theories on Monday, both of which were put to the test in a study on peanut butter, see Testing the Pistachio Principle.
-Then came an elegant study using walnut smoothies, followed by the big reveal in yesterday's video-of-the-day Testing the Fat Burning Theory.
-Arginine may indeed explain the thermogenic effect of nuts, but it also might be the flavonoid phytonutrients, which we'll explore tomorrow.
-Should one avoid soy protein isolate even though it’s such a concentrated source of arginine?
-Stay tuned—I’m going to cover that when I cover IGF-1 and the cancer growth reversal studies.
-I offer a sneak peak in my full-length 2012 presentation Uprooting the Leading Causes of Death.
-If you haven't yet, you can subscribe to my videos for free by clicking here.
+This is the sixth video in my seven-part series on this fascinating phenomenon.
+I reviewed the balance of evidence as to why nuts don’t tend to contribute to weight gain in Nuts and Obesity: The Weight of Evidence.
+Next, I introduced two theories on Solving the Mystery of the Missing Calories, both of which were put to the test in a study on peanut butter (see Testing the Pistachio Principle).
+Then came an elegant study using walnut smoothies in Testing the Dietary Compensation Theory, followed by the big reveal in Testing the Fat-Burning Theory.
+Arginine may, indeed, explain the thermogenic effect of nuts, but it also might be the flavonoid phytonutrients, which I explore next in Fat Burning via Flavonoids.
+Should one avoid soy protein isolate, even though it’s such a concentrated source of arginine?
+Stay tuned—I’m going to address that when I cover IGF-1 and the cancer growth reversal studies.
+I offer a sneak peek in my full-length 2012 presentation, Uprooting the Leading Causes of Death.